afifudinmtop/epl_prediction/README.md

 cd epl_prediction
 npm install && node test.js

-// it will return the probability of teams
+// it will return the probability of teams => leeds 33% VS liverpool 66%
 // please change the teams variable to get different result
 ```